 - I am an author of this report on the [project name] project.

 - I supervised the work being reported on in this report.

 - This report is complete and correct to the best of my knowledge.

-The statement must then be signed by the professional geoscientist and state the municipality and province or territory.
-The statement must be stamped with a NAPEG stamp.
+The statement must then be signed by the Professional Geoscientist and indicate the municipality and province or territory where signing occurred.
+The statement must also be stamped with a NAPEG stamp.

 Requirements for specific types of report